sanjidnet/SharepointR/README.md

 Passwords, access tokens, API keys are not stored here.
 So, installation will require the following steps:

+1. Open R Console / RStudio and find out R_USER folder by executing

+    `Sys.getenv("R_USER")`

-1. Create / modify `.Rprofile` file in location `Sys.getenv("R_USER")`
-    to ensure the following line exists in the file:
+2. Create / modify `.Rprofile` file in R_USER folder and ensure the following line exists in the file:

     `readRenviron(paste0(Sys.getenv("R_USER"), "/.Renviron"))`

-2. Create / modify `.Renviron` file in location `Sys.getenv("R_USER")`
-    to ensure the following line exists in the file:
+3. Create / modify `.Renviron` file in R_USER folder and ensure the following line exists in the file:

     `SHAREPOINT_CLIENTID` = &lt;&gt;